LookHere: Vision Transformers with Directed Attention Generalize and Extrapolate: Experiments

 Using a ``logit lens'' \cite{Nostalgebraist} approach, we project patch representations onto the class embedding space \cite{vilas2023analyzing_vit}.
 We observe that LookHere encodes semantic information in its patches faithful to the original patch location; these patch-level predictions act as a segmentation map that can be generated without additional training.
 The officer in Figure \ref{fig:patch_logits} is not a one-off example; using ImageNet-S \cite{gao2022luss}, we see that LookHere outperforms $2$D-RoPE by at least $22\%$ mIoU using this patch-projection method (Figure \ref{fig:patch_logits}).
 Our best explanation is that, by restricting attention, LookHere prevents the attention collapse at deeper layers observed in Figure \ref{fig:jsd} that divorces patch representations from their original patch locations; this collapse has been observed in other ViTs \cite{parkwhat, attn_ent}.
 We also expect that preventing attention collapse will benefit vision-language models, where frozen patch representations are used as ``image tokens'' that \textit{should} represent their original patch locations \cite{vlm_1, vlm_2, vlm_3}.
 More examples and detailed analysis are in Appendix \ref{appn:logitlens}

 LookHere significantly improves extrapolation ability (Figure \ref{fig:main_figure}).
 Our smallest FOV variant (LH-$45$) sees improving relative performance as resolution increases.
 LH-$45$ outperforms $2$D-ALiBi, which is equivalent to LookHere without our $2$D directional masks, by $9.5\%$ on Val at $1024^2$ px.
 These two results demonstrate the extrapolation benefits of restricting attention to fixed FOVs.
 LH-$45$ gains $1.3\%$ on Val when extrapolating from $224^2$ to $384^2$ px; this is the largest gain we find in the literature, including our extensive benchmarking of SoTA models in Appendix \ref{appn:extrap-results}.
+LookHere also outperforms other methods when tested on \emph{smaller} images, but the advantage narrows (Figure \ref{fig:main_smaller}).

-Interestingly, smaller objects benefit most from extrapolation (Figure \ref{fig:object_size}), which are distributed over more patches at test time.
+Interestingly, smaller \emph{objects} benefit most from extrapolation (Figure \ref{fig:object_size}), which are distributed over more patches at test time.
 We believe this effect also explains the $6-8\%$ that LookHere models gain when extrapolating on ImageNet-A from $224^2$ to $448^2$ px; by inspection, ImageNet-A seems to have small objects, and other work found zooming-in on center-cropped ImageNet-A images improves performance \cite{imagenet-hard}.
 Finally, all LookHere variants outperform other methods on ImageNet-HR, indicating better handling of interpolated pixels generated when upsampling lower-resolution imagery is \textit{not} the reason why LookHere extrapolates better.